MENU

 Results

 Children, older adults and patients with an impaired immune system are the most vulnerable to these illnesses.
 As a result of severe vomiting, they can develop severe and life-threatening dehydration, along with many other serious complications.
-Moderate dehydration symptoms include dry mouth, uneventful urination, and constant fatigue.
-Such a case can be adjusted without hospitalization, using a sufficient amount of fluid.
+Moderate dehydration symptoms include a dry mouth, infrequent urination, and persistent fatigue.
+Such a case can be adjusted without hospitalisation, using a sufficient amount of fluid.
 Those with alarming signs of severe dehydration (cold extremities, drowsiness, almost nonexistent urination, frequent and shallow breathing) require urgent medical attention.

-Colonic irrigation allows you to maintain the intestines healthily and prevent the development of serious pathologies.
+Colonic irrigation helps maintain the health of your intestines and prevents the development of serious pathologies.

 Parasitic gastroenteritis usually causes chronic diarrhoea, in most cases without blood.
 Fatigue and weight loss happen in instances when diarrhoea is severe.